christopher-swanson/Project-1-Currencies/README.md

 ## Installations:

 Monte Carlo (MC) - The simulation is used to determine total possible outcomes when there exists a potential for random variables influencing the outcomes.

-In this project, MC would
+Pandas -

+hvplot -

+Numpy -

 ---

 ## Project Examples:

----

 ## Analysis Summary:

+Analysis Summary:

+Our graphing of the chosen currencies in relation to the USD have allowed us to notice key events in the data.
+Based on the events researched we have determined three predictors:
+1) War
+2) Political
+3) Financial

+The usage of “war” as a predictor is straightforward, and the relationship between war and involved countries’ economic standing has been understood for some time.
+The “political” predictor refers to regime change, coups, major political unrest, etc. It is understood that as political turmoil increases, higher interest rates may result, which in turn can lower a currency’s exchange rate value.
+The final “financial” predictor includes bailouts, huge trade deficits, IMF devaluation and speculation, and so on.
+Beyond these general predictors, it is important to note that other factors may also be influential and consequently worth examining as well.

+## Next Steps:

+Beyond the project, other factors we can look into include inflation rate, debt, and economic stability.